Doing Hard Things: Break the Cycle of Anxiety & Avoidance

 Courage is contagious, which is why we’ve specifically designed this therapy group for young adults who want the extra encouragement and motivation to continue on their path to doing hard things, aka exposure work!

-Group is scheduled to be held on Mondays at 4pm.
-Please reach out to our admin team if you are interested, that way we can take into consideration your availability.
+The group is scheduled to be held on Mondays at 4:00 pm.
+Please reach out to our admin team if you are interested; that way, we can take into consideration your availability.

 8-week commitment required.